Too often we use the first phrase that comes to mind when we’re bashing out a piece of writing. I’m guilty of it. And you are too.

 A truly original expression will conjure up images in the mind – something that overused phrases unerringly fail to do.

-The trouble with clichéd phrases is that the eyes don’t see them and the brain glazes over them.
+The trouble with clichéd phrases is that readers don’t see them.
 If the writer can’t be bothered to conjure up images, how is the reader supposed to be able to?
-It’s pure, unadulterated laziness.